symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm/introduction.rst

 To use Jackalope Doctrine DBAL, you need to configure a database connection with the DoctrineBundle.
-For detailed information, see the `Symfony2 Doctrine documentation`_.
+For detailed information, see the `Symfony Doctrine documentation`_.
 A simple example is:

 .. code-block:: yaml